 - The end goal is not conversion but discipleship.

 The eunuch clearly makes a personal decision in this event.
-There is a personal, individual element to the Christian faith, but it is not the only element, nor is it necessarily the primary element of the faith.
+The Christian faith has a personal, individual element, but it is not the only element, nor is it necessarily the primary element.

 It does not stop there.
 The jailor and his whole household were baptized that very night (Acts 16:33).
 Faith has a family element to it.

 Ancient Israel provides perhaps the clearest example of this reality.
-Parents, and the greater community, made a commitment to raise up Hebrew children in the faith.
+Parents and the greater community committed to raising Hebrew children in the faith.
 While it is clear that the children eventually had to choose for themselves either to remain in or depart from the covenant people, there was a distinct emphasis on the communal aspect of faith.

 I grew up in a Baptist household, and we had a primarily individualistic approach to the Christian faith.
 But I cannot remember a time when I was treated as anything less than Christian.

-My parents prayed with me and over me, my church family instructed me in the faith.
-I was discipled before I could even say “Jesus.”
+My parents prayed with me and over me, and my church family instructed me in the faith.
+I was discipled before I could even say โJesus.”

-I bring this up to show us that, despite our Western proclivity to view Christianity as individualistic, it is a core and natural part of being human to engage in community.
+I bring this up to show us that, despite our Western proclivity to view Christianity as individualistic, engaging in community is a core and natural part of being human.
 The Christian faith reminds us of this truth.

 When someone is baptized, regardless of their age, a promise is made.
-Families commit to raising the child in the faith.
-The church promises to take part in the faith of the family.
+Parents commit to raising their child in the faith, and the church promises to participate in the family’s faith.

 The Importance of Family Discipleship